Now Romeo is

 chid'st me oft for loving Rosaline.

-a courteous manner
+a considerate and respectful manner

 Pardon, good Mercutio, my business was great; and in

 such a case as mine a man may strain

 Watch out for those puns -- Mercutio plays with "courtesy" and "curtsy" over the next few lines.